veltzer/demos-python/src/exercises/libraries/xml/exercise.md

+# XML

-Use the xml.dom.minidom module to add all salaries in some company.
+Use the `xml.dom.minidom` module to add all salaries in some company.
-Use data/xml/numbers.xml for the input.
+Use `data/xml/numbers.xml` for the input.